 Quick Suggestion: If budget allows, get an iPhone 12 Pro Max or an iPhone 13 Pro or 13 Pro Max for their wonderful built-in stabilization.
 (The 13 Pro Max costs $100 more than the Pro and is bigger, at 6.7” vs 6.1”; but the cameras are exactly the same.)

 There’s an unfortunate fad among professional filmmakers today to “go for the handheld look.”
 Initially used to convey intense emotion during action scenes, clueless directors and camera operators now mistakenly believe that their footage will look edgy and exciting if the operator moves the camera randomly.
-But a shaky camera is off-putting to audiences – it suggests drunkenness, palsy, and delirium tremens or all three in the camera operator, rather than high drama.
+But a shaky camera is off-putting to audiences – it suggests drunkenness, palsy, delirium tremens, or all three in the camera operator, rather than adding drama.

 How to keep your video steady?
 As mentioned above, the latest iPhones have excellent built-in stabilization.

 The stabilization in iPhones before the 11 is a bit more problematic.
-They may require that you use an external gimbal, tripod, or monopod to achieve better stability.
+They may require that you use an external gimbal, tripod, or monopod to achieve acceptable stability.

 You may be able to clamp a mic to the gimbal’s handle, but then you’ll have to worry about accidentally pulling the audio cable out of the phone.

-My advice: depending on your budget, buy a more recent phone, or use a monopod.
+My advice: depending on your budget, buy a more recent phone or use a monopod.
 The Amazon Basics 67-inch Monopod costs $21 and will serve nicely.
-You’ll want to add a tripod head to the monopod, preferably one that’s made for video and will pan smoothly.
-I use a really excellent little Panshui Fluid Drag Head that sells for $33.99 on Amazon.
+You’ll want to add a tripod head to the monopod, preferably one that’s made for video so that it will pan smoothly.
+I use an excellent little Panshui Fluid Drag Head that costs just $33.99 on Amazon.

 I love monopods – they greatly improve stability with any phone.
-They even help stabilize the phone while you’re moving to follow the action.
+They even help stabilize the footage while you’re carrying the monopod and phone to follow the action.